When it comes to SEO and marketing, I like quick and easy wins.

 As it turns out, it’s not that hard.

-Creating a sitemap using a program like Screaming Frog takes literally one minute or less.
+Creating a sitemap using a program like Screaming Frog or Yoast takes ten minutes or less.

 If you know nothing about sitemaps, and need to go through the whole process for the first time, no problem.
 Walking through the entire process from start to finish may take, at most, twenty minutes.